Natsamrat: Cast

+Synopsis

 The film is the screen adaptation of noted Marathi playwright Kusumagraj’s iconic Marathi play "Natsamrat" which was first staged in 1970.
 Dr. Shriram Lagoo has acted in the Marathi play in the role of Natsamrat for a very long time.
-The film also features Vikram Gokhale, Medha Manjrekar, Mrunmayee Deshpande, Sunil Barve, Neha Pendse and Ajit Parab in supporting roles.

 Soundtrack

 Music for this film is composed by Ajit Parab.
 Lyrics are by V.V.
 Shirwadkar a.k.a.
 Kusumagraj and Guru Thakur.

 Release

 The film was released on 1 January 2016, which is also the birthday of Nana Patekar.
 Apart from Maharashtra, Natsamrat released in Gujarat, Goa, Madhya Pradesh, Karnataka, Delhi, Telangana and West Bengal with nearly 1,600 shows across more than 400 screens in the country daily.
 It also had special screenings in countries like UK, Singapore, Canada, USA till March 2016.
 Even in its 6th week it was running successfully in 174 theaters with 2,225 daily shows all over Maharashtra.

 Reception

 The film received praise for its portrayal of the angst of an aged veteran theater actor.
 Film critics praised the movie for acting skills, direction, cinematography and script.
 The film received overwhelming response at the box office, and ran for more than 50 days across Maharashtra.